argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 For collecting **prompts** or instructions, there are at least the following options:

-**Use an existing internal database of prompts or user queries related to your use case**.
+### Use an existing internal database of prompts or user queries related to your use case
 If your goal is to fine-tune a LLM for your use case, this is the best option.
 As shown by the recent “LIMA: Less is More for Alignment” paper, you can get good results by collecting a diverse, high-quality, consistent dataset of 1,000-5,000 examples.
 Previous research recommends using 10,000 to 20,000 examples.

 :::{tip}
 As the field is rapidly evolving and lacking consensus, we suggest beginning with a small dataset of the highest quality.
 Argilla Feedback is built for iteration.
 Starting small allows for faster iteration: training is cheaper and faster, and the length of the feedback loop is reduced.
 :::

-**Use an open dataset of prompts or user queries**.
+### Use an open dataset of prompts or user queries
 If you don’t have an internal database for your use case, you can sample and select prompts from an open dataset.
-The steps here can include: (1) *finding an open dataset that might contain prompts related to your use case*, (2) *perform exploratory data analysis and topic extraction to understand the data*, and (3) *filter and select prompts based on topic, quality, text descriptives, etc.*
+The steps here can include: (1) **finding an open dataset** that might contain prompts related to your use case, (2) **perform exploratory data analysis and topic extraction** to understand the data, and (3) **filter and select prompts** based on topic, quality, text descriptives, etc.

-Some general and freely available datasets are [ShareGPT](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered), [Open Assistant Conversation Dataset](https://huggingface.co/datasets/OpenAssistant/oasst1), or [Stack Exchange](https://huggingface.co/datasets/HuggingFaceH4/stack-exchange-preferences).
+Some available datasets are [ShareGPT](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered), [Open Assistant Conversation Dataset](https://huggingface.co/datasets/OpenAssistant/oasst1), or [Stack Exchange](https://huggingface.co/datasets/HuggingFaceH4/stack-exchange-preferences).
 Please be aware that some of these datasets might contain innapropriate, irrelevant, or bad quality examples for your use case.

 :::{note}
-Open datasets might contain responses, so you might be able to skip the completion data collection process entirely.
+Open datasets might contain responses, so you might think about skipping the data collection process entirely.
 If you want to build a good quality instruction-following model for your use case, these datasets cover a wide range of topics, but the responses may not fit your use case's quality and style.
 Also, there are several models already trained with these datasets.
-If you think the quality and style of the data already fit your use case, we recommend you running an evaluation campaign using one of the model with your own data.
+If you think the quality and style of the data already fit your use case, we recommend running an evaluation campaign using one of the model with your own data.
 :::

 An alternative is to obtain a dataset of user queries in your domain and apply the same process of data analysis and sampling.
 A good strategy is to search for datasets of user intent or utterances.
 For example, if you plan to fine-tune an LLM for a customer service banking assistant, you might start with the [banking77](https://huggingface.co/datasets/banking77) dataset.

-**Ask humans to write prompts or instructions.** If none of the above is possible, a third option is to ask humans to write prompts for your use case.
+### Ask humans to write prompts or instructions
+If none of the above is possible, a third option is to ask humans to write prompts for your use case.
 This option is expensive and has limitations.
 The main limitation is the risk of creating artificial prompts that won't match the diversity, topics, or writing style of end-users if the prompts are not written by them.
 Besides involving end-users in the process, this limitation might be overcome by defining clear guidelines and preparing a diverse set of topics.
 Such effort can be easily set up with Argilla Feedback by using **guidelines** and creating records with a **text field** indicating the labeler what to write the prompt about.
 By adding this field, you can control the diversity and desired distribution of prompt topics.
 This is how you can set up the field and the question using the Python SDK:

 ```python
 # this will be populated from the list of writing topics you create